KingJA/LoadSir/README.md

 What's LoadSir?
 ---

-`LoadSir` is a lightweight, good expandability android library used for displaying different load pages like loading, error, empty, timeout or your custom load page when you do net job.
-It's very different from other similar libraries.
+***LoadSir*** is a lightweight android library with good expandability used for displaying different pages like loading, error, empty, timeout or even your custom page when you load a page(such as do net job).
+LoadSir is very different from other similar libraries.
+I mean ***better***.

 Preview